 Learning guitar is a serious undertaking and requires a certain leave of discipline and maturity.
 Your child should realise that beginning lessons will have an impact on their schedule and on their life.

 Talk to them not only about music classes and guitar lessons, but also about things like music theory, which serve as a general foundation for learning guitar.
-Is your child ready to take guitar lessons, and to go to class once a week with a teacher?
+Is your child ready to take guitar lessons online or face to face, and to go have a class once a week?

 Clearly, there are also other ways to learn how to play the guitar, but when you’re a child, you require the help and guidance of a professional in order to learn the basics of music theory, how to hold your instrument, to avoid errors, and when you do make them, how to fix them.